jigs10/chat-stream/readme.md

 # Real-Time AI Chat App (Next.js + Gemini API)

 This is a real-time AI chatbot template built using **Next.js (App Router)** and **Gemini API**.
 It streams AI responses to the frontend in real time, providing a smooth and interactive chat experience similar to ChatGPT or Gemini.
-This is the random text added.

 ---